 Endoscopic Sinus Surgery

-ENT specialists at Henry Ford Health System may recommend surgery if you have chronic sinusitis or recurrent acute sinusitis that does not respond to other treatment.
+ENT specialists at Henry Ford Health may recommend surgery if you have chronic sinusitis or recurrent acute sinusitis that does not respond to other treatment.

 What is endoscopic sinus surgery?